TraderSync alternative for traders who want actual ownership and lower cost

 Want a cheaper long-term setup

 Journalit gives you the core journal on the free plan.
-Pro only exists for trade import and MetaTrader automation.
+Pro is for Trade Import plus MT4 and Tradovate sync.

 Want something leaner